HNotarantonio/ddesolver/README.md

 # **INTRODUCTION**

-We introduce DDE-Solver, a Maple package designed for solving Discrete Differential Equations (DDEs).
+We introduce ddesolver, a Maple package designed for solving Discrete Differential Equations (DDEs).
 These equations are functional equations relating algebraically a formal power series F(t, u) with polynomial coefficients in a “catalytic” variable u, with specializations of it with respect to the catalytic variable.
 Such equations appear in